Employment Class: Seasonal Part-time

 Program Overview and Job Summary

-The Overnight Camp Lead Instructor works as the lead staff for one living area with the Discovery Camp program.
-This position is responsible for planning and facilitating a wide variety of summer program activities in conjunction with the other Overnight Camp Lead Instructors.
-This position is the primary caregiver for each child, and the primary point of contact for the living area.
-They are also responsible for guiding children in their personal growth and daily living skills.
-It is the responsibility of the Overnight Camp Lead Instructor to be familiar with the daily schedule, the camper room and cabin/tent assignments, and the logistics of the Overnight program.
-Overnight Camp Instructors will be expected to adhere to dynamic health guidance and policy set forth by KSS while working with children during a global pandemic, which may include living with other Instructors in a communal living environment.
+The Expedition Instructor is responsible for planning and facilitating curriculum and activities during field-based programs.
+The Expedition Instructor is familiar with the daily schedule, risk management practices, emergency action plans, and the overall energy of Expedition programs.
+They are responsible for guiding students in their personal growth and daily living skills.
+Expedition Instructors also manage logistics and packing for off-site programs on a rotating basis.
+Expedition Instructors will be expected to adhere to dynamic health guidance and policy set forth by KSS while working with children during a global pandemic, which may include living with other Instructors in a communal living environment.

 Main areas of focus:

-● 15% Support staff duties (e.g. taking photos of campers, facilitation of meals, set up/clean up, transportation, student free time).
+• 10% Support staff duties (e.g. facilitation of meals, set up/clean up, transportation, student free time).

 Essential Duties and Responsibilities

-• Plan, prepare, and teach age appropriate activities;
+• Plan, prepare, and teach age appropriate curricula;

-• Maintain high standards of health and safety, and follow Risk Management policies in all activities;
+• Supervise and maintain high standards of health and safety, and follow Risk Management policies by engaging with incident prevention and response;

 • Gather and submit pictures and videos to reflect the experience children have during KSS programs;

-• Drive a 15-passenger van and successfully complete Van Driver Training;
+• Drive a 15-passenger van with a trailer and successfully complete Van Driver and Trailer Training;

 • Abide by and uphold the policies and procedures set forth by KSS;